matthewkarlson/IMP_PCMLAI_Final_Project/model_card.md

 ## Limitations

-- **Data Anomalies:** The dataset contains artifacts (e.g., many properties sold at $163,000), which can skew predictions.
+- **Data Anomalies:** The dataset contains artifacts, which can skew predictions.
 Removing these anomalies improves accuracy but reduces training data size.
 - **Feature Importance:** The model relies heavily on certain features, and missing or incomplete data for these can reduce performance.
 - **Generalizability:** The model is trained on a specific dataset and may not generalize well to other housing markets without retraining.